susina/twig-extensions/README.md

 $twig->addExtension(new \Susina\TwigExtensions\VariablesExtension());
 ```

+### Symfony Framework

-Or, if you are working with Symfony, register the extensions you want as services and tag them as `twig.extension`:
+If you are working with Symfony, after installing the library with composer, register the extensions you want as services
+and tag them as `twig.extension`:

 ```yaml
 // In your `services.yml` file